Soil stripping

 Taski jontec linosafe

-Specific Linoleum stripper.
+Specific linoleum stripper.

 Do not use on floors sensitive to solvents (e.g. asphalt) and not resistant to water (e.g. unprotected wood).